-Gluten free oatmeal muffin substitutions:
+Gluten free oatmeal muffin substitutions and ingredient notes:

 While I made these allergy friendly by omitting the eggs and the dairy, they COULD be added back in if it works for your family: Here are some notes: